 Address: Rue de Lille 75343 Paris, France.

-Centre “Georges-Pompidou” (Pompidou Centre) is a complex building in the Beaubourg area of the 4th arrondissement of Paris.
+“Georges-Pompidou” Centre (Pompidou Centre) is a building in the Beaubourg area of the 4th arrondissement of Paris.
 It houses the “Paris Museum of Modern Art”, public Information library (Bibliothèque publique d'information) and a centre for music and acoustic research (IRCAM).
 Several major exhibitions are organized each year.

 National Museum of Natural History.
 The National Museum of Natural History (Muséum national d'histoire naturelle, MNHN) comprises 14 sites throughout France.
 Four parts of the museum are located in Paris, including the original location at the royal botanical garden, the Jardin des Plantes, which remains one of the seven departments of MNHN.
 The galleries open to the public are: the “Cabinet d’Histoire du Jardin des Plantes in the Hôtel de Magny”, the “Gallery of Mineralogy and Geology”, the “Gallery of Palaeontology and Comparative Anatomy”, and the “Grand Gallery of Evolution” (Grande galerie de l'évolution).